open2c/pairtools/README.md

 - split: split a pairsam file into pairs and sam alignments.

+- stats: calculate various statistics of .pairs and .pairsam files

+- restrict: identify the span of the restriction fragment forming a Hi-C junction

 All pairsamtools properly manage file headers and keep track of the data processing history.